 - Frazee Paint EnviroKote – features various finishes, as well as primers

-- Glidden – environment-friendly paint that is easy on the budget
+- Glidden – environment-friendly and easy on the budget

 - Homestead Paints – comes in flat or low-sheen finishes

 - ICI – has various finishes and for both interior and exterior use